 The original application for the project stated: "The Abstract Book, therefore, will contain short references to every relevant topic needed to create a bachelor level degree programme.
-Some of these will remain as short abstract, whilst others will be elaborated in detail.
+Some of these will remain as short abstract, whilst others will be elaborated by other IO groups for their outputs.
 It will contain a set of various topics covering aspects of Social Farming, combining the experiences/knowledge of the partner organizations.
 It will be the result of a consultation with all partners and their associated practice organisations.
 It will cover a wide range of topics (potentially up to 70), each being the focus of a single page (or two), in conformance with an agreed common format".
 Thus was set the purpose and shape of this Abstract Book.